 5. Hormone regulation

-While acupuncture does not directly affect hormone levels, it can help balance the body’s endocrine system, which may lead to more stable hormone levels during the menstrual cycle.
+While acupuncture does not directly affect hormone levels, it may help balance the body’s endocrine system, which may lead to more stable hormone levels during the menstrual cycle.

 In conclusion, acupuncture offers a natural, non-invasive, and holistic approach to managing PMS symptoms, making it an appealing alternative or complementary treatment to conventional methods.
 With a low risk of side effects and increasing evidence supporting its effectiveness, more and more women are turning to acupuncture to find relief from their PMS symptoms.
 If you are considering acupuncture for PMS management, it is important to consult a qualified and licensed acupuncturist who can develop a customized treatment plan based on your specific needs and symptoms.
 Embracing acupuncture may provide a pathway to improved well-being and a more balanced menstrual cycle.